radupetrisel/instafilter/Readme.md

 ## Challenges

 ** Challenge #1**: Try making the Save button disabled if there is no image in the image view.

+** Challenge #2**: Experiment with having more than one slider, to control each of the input keys you care about.
+For example, you might have one for radius and one for intensity.